GoogleCloudPlatform/dotnet-docs-samples/kms/api/CloudKmsAspNetSample/README.md

 [Google Cloud Key Management Service API](https://cloud.google.com/kms/docs) with ASP.NET MVC's appsettings to store secrets in a simple json file.

+See [Keeping Secrets in ASP.NET’s appsettings.json](https://medium.com/@SurferJeff/keeping-secrets-in-asp-nets-appsettings-json-5694e533dc87) for a discussion of this code.

 This sample requires [.NET Core 2.0](
     https://www.microsoft.com/net/core) or later.
 That means using [Visual Studio 2017](